Grand Symbols Produce Great Expectations

 Family gatherings, favorite recipes, old decorations, traveling.
 Individually, these are actions we take that represent the customs we've chosen to maintain.

-Since my parents were born right up until I left for college (a timespan of 40-50 years), they understood and participated in the weekly tradition of Sunday dinner with the family (parents, grandparents, etc.).
+From the time of my parents’ births right up until I left for college (a timespan of about 40 years), they understood and participated in the weekly tradition of Sunday dinner with the family (parents, grandparents, etc.).
 When everyone in the family lived in the same town (or even on the same street!), this was simply how it was done.

 Symbols tell powerful stories

 Each year after Thanksgiving, my family decorates our Christmas tree.
-And each year, decorations and boxes of ornaments seem to be more onerous as they seem to multiply while they're hidden away eleven months a year in the storage area.
-What was a purely joyous tradition now feels like more like a task.
-Except.
+And each year, decorations and boxes of ornaments seem to be more onerous (do they multiply while they’re hidden away eleven months a year in the storage area?).
+What was a purely joyous tradition now feels like a task.

-Except there's a spark of excitement that's kept alive.
-It's there in each of us, but it's quickly coaxed to first to a full flame, then to a roaring bonfire—thanks to the pure excitement and joy of our seven year-old daughter.
+Except there’s a spark of excitement that’s kept alive.
+It’s there in each of us, but it’s quickly coaxed first to a full flame, then to a roaring bonfire—thanks to the pure excitement and joy of our seven-year-old daughter.

 She’s been looking forward to this with the same intensity as if it were Christmas morning.
 And the thing is, her cheerfulness exhilarates us in turn.

 The very act of bringing home a tree and putting it in the stand (just some manual labor combined with a sense of balance and the ability to eyeball a plumb line) initiated her elation.

 Not even the annual “let's find the dead bulb” portion of our festooning of the tree could slow her down.